I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Version number 12

-Step 0 Marketing
+Step 0: Marketing 101

-In one of his videos from AtoZ Self publishing advice, Ian Rob Wright suggests that “cover art should ask questions and not give answers”.
+In one of his videos from AtoZ Self Publishing Advice, Ian Rob Wright suggests that “cover art should ask questions and not give answers”.

 Who are your readers?

-Who’s attention are you trying to capture?
+Whose attention are you trying to capture?

 Before you start designing, please consider your book and who is going to buy it.
 What is your genre?
 What is the mood?
 Fun?
 Dark?
 Does the book have a mascot?
 Animals?
 Is there symbolism you can use?
 A bell?
 A song?
 Music?
 What is your story about?